Immunity is the body’s self-defense mechanism to keep diseases at bay.

 Cellular immunity

-Here the immune defense is by the production of cellular components like macrophages, lymphocytes, etc. The end result is the destruction of foreign bodies.
+Here, the immune defense is produced by cellular components like macrophages, lymphocytes, etc.

 Based on the immune response

 This is based on where the immune response happens.
-This is of two types like
+This is of two types, like

 - Primary response and